7 tips for effective health savings account (HSA) program design

 1. Choose a long-term HSA administrator

 Since HSAs are adjacent to health insurance plans, many organizations end up using the same medical carrier for both.
-However, doing this may create disruptions further down the line.
+However, doing this has the potential to create disruptions further down the line.

 2. Provide a diversified investment menu